joeig/memodrop/README.md

 1. Install Python 3.6
 2. You may want to create a virtual environment now
-3. Install the dependencies: `pip install -r requirements.txt`
+3. Install the dependencies: `python setup.py install`
 4. Production preparation: Copy `memodrop/settings/production.py.dist` to `memodrop/settings/production.py` and adjust the values
 5. Create a database or let Django do that for you (it will choose SQLite3 by default)
 6. Migrate the database: `python manage.py migrate [--settings memodrop.settings.production]`